Alec Stoddard

 Who am I?

-A cool-toned headshot of Alec, a light skinned queer person, looking directly into the camera with a neutral facial expression and sporting a silver septum ring.
-Their dark blue suit jacket has a rough-looking texture and their white dress shirt reveals his chest, neck, and face tattoos.
+A soft, pink-toned headshot of Alec, a light skinned queer person, looking directly into the camera with a neutral facial expression and sporting a silver septum ring.
+Chains drape over the hand resting on his shoulder.
+The other hand crosses the first and reveals their arm, hand, neck, and face tattoos.
 His brown hair is styled in a curly mullet, the sides closely shaved.
-The background is blue and has glitched slices of the same image appearing from behind Alec's unaltered head and shoulders.

 Where can you find me?